 - Using a rounded tablespoon, scoop dough balls and roll between the palms of your hand to make an even ball.
 Roll dough balls into cinnamon sugar mixture, and place on prepared cookie sheets, about 2″ apart, leaving room to spread.

 - Bake cookies for 8-10 minutes.
 Allow cookies to cool on baking sheet for 1 minute before transferring to wire rack to cool completely.

 - Store cookies in airtight container.
 Cookies will stay fresh at room temperature up to one week.

-*Using a room temperature egg will allow the egg to evenly combine with the butter and coconut oil.
+Using a room temperature egg will allow the egg to evenly combine with the butter (and coconut oil, if using).
 If you mix a cold egg with softened coconut oil, the coconut oil will solidify and your dough will not be evenly mixed.

 You can use 1 cup all-purpose flour with the 2/3 cup whole wheat flour.
 If using whole wheat pastry flour, use 1 and 2/3 cups.

 - Serving Size: 1 cookie